Gillis Mostaert: Life

 Gillis Mostaert married Margareta Baes in 1563 and the couple had six children.
-He was well-respected by his fellow painters.
-The painters Peeter Baltens and Crispin van den Broeck were godfathers to his children born in 1571 and 1588.
+A son also called Gillis and known as Gillis the Younger, born in 1588 also became a painter and joined the Antwerp Guild of Saint Luke as a master's son in 1612.
+Gillis Mostaert the Elder was well-respected by his fellow painters.
+The painters Peeter Baltens and Crispin van den Broeck were godfathers to his children born respectively in 1571 and 1588.

 Mostaert established a thriving workshop in Antwerp and his work commanded high prices in the market.
 Inventories of art collections from most important collectors of the late 16th and early 17th centuries list many expensive cabinet paintings of Mostaert, which shows that his work received patronage of prominent and well-off private clients.
 These collectors included François Perrenot de Granvelle (1559–1607) (younger brother of Cardinal Antoine Perrenot de Granvelle), Archduke Ernest of Austria (1553–1595) and Archduke Leopold Wilhelm of Austria.
 Filips van Valckenisse who was the Lord of Hemiksem, head of the Antwerp militia and perhaps Antwerp's greatest art collector owned over 50 paintings by Mostaert.